ansys/pydpf-composites/doc/source/intro.rst

 """"""""""""""""""""""""""""""""""""""""""

-To get started on a local Ansys Workbench project, first determine the result folder by right-clicking on the solution object in Mechanical and selecting "Open Solver Files Directory".
+To get started on a local Ansys Workbench project, first determine the result folder by right-clicking on the solution object in Mechanical and selecting "Open Solver Files Directory."
 Then call the :func:`.get_composite_files_from_workbench_result_folder` function with that folder.
 The following  example shows how to setup a project from workbench, create a basic failure plot and display detailed output for a sampling point.